1983 Chevrolet Camaro Z28 hatchback coupe

 Chevrolet sold 6,360 Indy 500 Commemorative Edition cars in 1982, in addition to 63,563 “normal” Z28s.
 However, the most popular Camaro was actually the base Sport Coupe, which moved 78,761 units.
 The somewhat more luxurious Berlinetta sold another 39,744 copies.

 Reviews of the new Camaro were decent.
-Road & Track liked the Z28‘s exterior and the handling but bemoaned the interior packaging and the fuel mileage (EPA rated at 17 mpg but rarely attaining that in real life).
+Road & Track liked the Z28‘s exterior and the handling, but bemoaned the interior packaging and the fuel mileage (EPA rated at 17 mpg but rarely attaining that in real life).
 Car and Driver famously accused the Z28 of being “Emily Post polite” but later retracted the remark.

-The View From 2021
+The View From 2025

 Other Camaros I have written about include the 1980 Rally Sport coupe, the 1980 Z28 coupe, the 1985 IROC-Z hatchback coupe, and the 1986 Berlinetta hatchback coupe.
 Pontiac Firebird Trans Ams with blog entries here include the 1981 coupe, the 1982 hatchback coupe, the 1984 15th Anniversary Edition hatchback coupe, the 1985 hatchback coupe, and the 1989 20th Anniversary Turbo hatchback coupe.
-Unlike with the Camaro, I have yet to cover anything but the top-the-line Firebird.

 1980 Chevrolet Camaro Rally Sport coupe

 At Barrett-Jackson’s 2018 Northeast auction, a bright blue metallic 1980 Chevrolet Camaro Rally Sport coupe with black vinyl seats, a 3.8 liter/229 ci V6 with a two-barrel carburetor, an automatic, and 45,000 miles crossed the block.
 The hammer price was $4,700 for this honest, reasonably original car that no one ever tried to turn into something resembling a Z28.
-I find these non-top of the line cars interesting because they are rarely saved, leading to something like what we have with 1957 Chevrolets, where you’d think 90% of them were Bel Airs.
+I find these non-top-of-the-line cars interesting because they are rarely saved, leading to something like what we have with 1957 Chevrolets, where you’d think 90% of them were Bel Airs.

 “It’s an escape from the ordinary.”

 That new standard powertrain on the 1980 Rally Sport was the LC3 115 bhp 3.8 liter/229 ci V6 with a Rochester M2ME two-barrel carburetor paired with a three-speed manual.
-EPA fuel economy was 20 city/26 highway by the standards of the day—with a 20.9-gallon gas tank, a Camaro owner could expect to go 430 miles with a 10% fuel reserve.
+EPA fuel economy was 20 city/26 highway by the standards of the day—with a 20.9-gallon gas tank, a Camaro owner could expect to go 390 to 430 miles with a 10% fuel reserve.
 The trade-off was performance that belied the Camaro’s sporty looks: 0-60 in a little under 13 seconds with a top speed of 112 mph.

 Optional powertrains included two V8s, both of which required power brakes ($81): the L39 120 bhp 4.4 liter/267 ci with a two-barrel carburetor ($180) and the LG4 155 bhp 5.0 liter/305 ci with a four-barrel carburetor ($295).
 An automatic ($358) was available with all three engines, while a four-speed manual was only available with the larger of the two V8s.
 The LG4/four-speed combination yielded notably better performance than the base powertrain: 0-60 in about 10 seconds.
 It didn’t make mileage that much worse—16 city/24 highway by 1980 standards.